futuregrid/manual/doc/source/account.rst

 Delete or Deactivate a user form a Project
 -------------------------------------------

-Deletion of a user can be a complex process in case a user has used FG resources.
+Deletion of a user can be a complex process if a user has used FG resources.
 However, the following is for most project leads
-sufficient: To remove a user from your project you simply can edit your project page and remove the user name from the list of members or alumni's.
+sufficient: To remove a user from your project you simply can edit your project page and remove the user name from the list of members or alumni.
 If the user is in no other valid project she will no longer be able to use FG.
 If the user really needs to be removed from the system or from the portal, please fill out the `help form
 <https://portal.futuregrid.org/help>`__ with the username and the
 reason why he should be removed.
-Naturally, if you detect that a user acts maliciously, please inform us immediately.
+Naturally, if you detect that a user is acting maliciously, please inform us immediately.
 We will disable access.
 Put in your subject line the prefix URGENT.

 Reporting Results